bbfrederick/rapidtide/docs/theoryofoperation.rst

 is to resample the moving regressor estimate to match the (oversampled) data sample rate and time range.

+**Temporal filtering:** The moving regressor is then filtered to the appropriate frequency range - by default the LFO band (0.009-0.15Hz).

+**Detrending and normalization:** The regressor is detrended to Nth order (N=3 by default), demeaned, and divided by the standard deviation over time.

 Moving Signal Massaging
 """""""""""""""""""""""
 Because the moving signal is "noise", we can't select or specify its properties, and sometimes the sLFO signal